 The remote release switch has two positions similar to the camera's shutter release button.
 Half-pressure on the release switch activates the camera's auto-focus by connecting the "Ground" and "Activate AF" pins together.
 Full pressure on the release switch releases the camera's shutter by connecting the "Ground" and "Release Shutter" pins together.
 It isn't necessary to activate the auto-focus in order to release the shutter and a picture can be taken by only connecting the "Ground" and "Release Shutter" pins together.
 Activating the auto-focus releasing the shutter puts the camera into a heightened state of readiness and will reduce the variations between cameras.

 Canon mid to high end cameras (remote release socket is bottom left)

 2.5mm 3-connection jackplug for the above cameras.

 The simplest way to trigger all the cameras at the same time (to within a few milliseconds of each other) is to use a simple passive trigger system like the one shown below:

-If you need to trigger more than 50 cameras or do not wish to make your own trigger or you need programmable delays in order to synchronize cameras with flash you can use a commercial unit such as the TriggerBox from Esper Design.
+If you do not wish to make your own trigger or you need programmable delays in order to synchronize cameras with flash you can use a commercial unit such as the TriggerBox from Esper Design.
 The TriggerBox is a high quality unit which can trigger up to 6 cameras.
 Multiple units can be linked together to trigger larger numbers of cameras.
 Please vist Esper Design's website for more information about the TriggerBox.
 The TriggerBox has a programmable delay for each channel which makes it suitable for triggering flash in sync with multiple cameras.

 TriggerBox 6 camera trigger system from Esper Design.

 If you need a more sophisticated trigger system, e.g. triggering each in sequence camera with a delay between each camera, you will need to use a sequencer, a commercial trigger such as the TriggerBox or to build your own microprocessor controlled trigger.

 The diagram below shows how a microprocessor can trigger cameras using opto-isolators: